crazydonkey200/google-research/automl_zero/README.md

 &nbsp;

-## 5-Minute Demo: Rediscovering Linear Regression From Scratch
+## 5-Minute Demo: Discovering Linear Regression From Scratch

 Considering the problem of linear regression provides a miniature version of the experiments in the paper.
 Confronted with this problem, a human designer might write the following algorithm: